7 Signs of a Healthy Staff Culture

 3. An In-House Team

-An in-house team – as opposed to a team that encourages staff members to work virtually – has an advantage in the culture-building department.
+An in-house team, as opposed to a team that prefers to work virtually, has an advantage in the culture-building department.

-Our leadership made an intentional decision a few years ago that our Vanderbloemen team would be an in-house team, allowing for the highest amount of collaboration, team bonding, and culture building that makes our search process so effective.
+Leadership at Vanderbloemen made an intentional decision a few years ago to have an in-house team, allowing for the highest amount of collaboration, team bonding, and culture building that makes the search process so effective.

 While there is a place for virtual teams, if your organization is struggling culturally, be careful how much you allow your team to work virtually.
-If you’re in a turn-around or revitalization process, you might consider having everyone in the office for at least a good portion of the day so that you can work to reestablish a positive culture.
+If you’re in a turn-around or revitalization process, you might consider having everyone in the office for a large portion of the day so that you can actively reestablish a positive culture together organically.

 Yahoo, IBM, and Best Buy are a few high-profile organizations that shifted to having more staff onsite as they overhauled their cultures.